maximilien/musings/blogs/ai/5/outline.md

 - Brief anecdote from a hackathon where I saw a company visibly surprised by how people used (or ignored) their product
 - Example: Anthropic and OpenAI hackathons — watching LLM adoption patterns in real time; what prompting strategies emerge organically, what features get used vs. ignored under pressure

+TODO: add anecdocte and example(s) here from interviews or myself.

 ---

 ## 4. What *I* Get Out of Hackathons